Copper phthalocyanine: Manufacture

-Both approaches can be carried out either without (baking process) or with a solvent (solvent process).
+Both approaches can be carried out with (solvent process) or without (baking process) a solvent.
 Higher yields may be achieved with the solvent process (> 95%) than with the baking process (70 to 80%), so that the solvent process has initially stimulated more interest.
 However, recent trends show a reverse tendency for the baking process mainly on the grounds of economical and ecological concerns (solvent-free, shorter lead time).

 Phthalonitrile process

 This approach involves heating phthalonitrile with a copper salt, usually copper(I)chloride at 200 °C to 240 °C. The gross reaction equation from phthalonitrile may be written as follows:

 Phthalic anhydride/urea process

 The gross reaction equation from phthalic anhydride and urea may be written as follows: